christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

     As we'll see in the last section, `conda` also offers a virtual environment manager.

-To conclude:

-- **I would recommand to never use `sudo` to run the  `pip` and `conda` Python package managers.
-Reserve `sudo` for the system packages `apt-get`.** Packages installed with `sudo` will not be removed by `pip uninstall` command.

-- From this point, you should begin to leave your system in an inconsistent state.
+From this point, you should have begun to leave your system in an inconsistent state.
 Packages installed with system manager, or different managers begin to be messed up: multiple versions of a same package can be fetched by the Python programs, and we do not know which one.

 ### Paths